source-data/sd-graph/README.md

 Et voilà!

-The database is now ready and the examples provided in SD-scripts can then be run directly in the neo4j browser client.
+The database is now ready and the examples provided in `SD-examples.cql` can then be run directly in the neo4j browser client.